jdelrue/info_grid/docs/faq/malicious_3bot.md

 So the reputation is stored and available for all to inspect.

-The technical answer to this question is that the technology has a built in consensus mechanism (item 4 in the image) where end users, consumers of services, can launch a service if it consensus is reached amongst a group of endusers (which can be people or legal entities represented on this grid by respective 3bots).
-Respected people people or legal entities will offer verifications services which IT experts can build into their services.
-This is a build in consensus mechanism.
+The technical part of the answer to this question is that the technology has a built in consensus mechanism (item 4 in the image) where end users, consumers of services, can launch a service if consensus is reached amongst a group of endusers (which can be people or legal entities represented on this grid by respective 3bots).
+Respected people or legal entities will offer verifications services which IT experts can build into their services.
+This is a build-in decentralised consensus mechanism.